sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-06-13-the_document.md

 that document.

 The men around Mitch were done with the machine.
-It had a helmet that looked suspiciously like an upside-down collander, and too many blinking lights.
+It had a helmet that looked suspiciously like an upside-down colander, and too many blinking lights.

 "One last question," Mitch said.
 "How do you wipe my memory?"

-Bob motioned with his hand, and the men around Mitch lowered the collander onto his head.
+Bob motioned with his hand, and the men around Mitch lowered the col-lander onto his head.
 Bob reached into his sport coat and produced a stack of glossy photos.

 "Neuronal hyperactivity.
 Same mechanism as Alzheimer's, but we use